 This designation will significantly benefit and protect the United States as we continue to substantially invest in a variety of copper intensive applications.
-By recognizing copper as a "critical mineral," the United States federal government can more effectively ensure a secure and reliable supply of domestic copper resources in the years to come.
+By recognizing copper as a "critical mineral," the United States' federal government can more effectively ensure a secure and reliable supply of domestic copper resources in the years to come.

 The copper industry is a major contributor to U.S. economic and national security and is essential to nearly every facet of the U.S. economy, including construction, consumer products and the energy sector.
-Companies manufacturing copper and copper alloys, as well as the copper miners, refineries, and other members of the industry, directly create approximately 40,000 jobs in 30 U.S. states.
-This workforce significantly supports local and regional economies through the creation of additional downstream employment opportunities for plumbers, electricians, automotive workers, and electronics manufacturers to name just a few.
-Copper is also essential for U.S. national security purposes, as it is the second-most widely used metal by weight in U.S. defense systems.
+Companies manufacturing copper and copper alloys as well as the copper miners, refineries, and other members of the industry directly create approximately 40,000 jobs in 30 U.S. states.
+This workforce significantly supports local and regional economies through the creation of additional downstream employment opportunities for plumbers, electricians, automotive workers and electronics manufacturers to name just a few.
+Also, for U.S. national security purposes, copper is the second-most widely used metal by weight in U.S. defense systems.

-Copper is integral to electric vehicles, electric vehicle charging stations, data processing centers, and electrical grid-level upgrades, all of which are of the utmost importance in the State of Georgia.
+As states such as Nevada continue to economically develop with a focus on clean energy and electric vehicle manufacturing, copper and copper alloys will continue to be vital to this high-demand production.
+Copper is integral to electric vehicles, electric vehicle charging stations, renewable energy applications (solar & wind), data processing centers, and electrical grid-level upgrades.
+To elaborate, renewable energy has a higher intensity of copper use than traditional power generation, and electric vehicles consume 3-4 times the copper of an internal combustion engine powered vehicle.
 The International Energy Agency (IEA) noted this year that copper demand for grid lines alone will more than double by 2040.

 Unfortunately, the U.S. has moved and continues to move from a net exporter of refined copper to a net importer with net import penetration growing from 30% in 2016 to 37% in 2020, with China leading the world.
 China now accounts for 43% of ex-USA refined copper production, up from just 10% in 2000.
-If we do not increase domestic production, as the U.S. economy grows, then net import reliance and U.S. vulnerability to supply disruptions and state-led market manipulation will continue to grow.
+Regrettably, the USGS based the 2021 draft list on older data up to 2018 even though new data through 2020 was available, which shows China's influence is strengthening.
+The data suggests that if we do not increase domestic production, as the U.S. economy grows, then net import reliance and U.S. vulnerability to supply disruptions and state-led market manipulation will continue to grow.

-Given copper's major role in state and national economic development, national security, and infrastructure, I strongly reiterate the recommendation that copper be immediately included in the USGS list of "critical minerals."
+Given copper's major role in state and national economic development, national security, and infrastructure, we strongly reiterate our State's recommendation that copper be immediately included in the USGS list of "critical minerals".

 Thank you for your thoughtful consideration of this request.